niehusst/the-dump/_posts/2022-5-12-Software-Engineering-Tips-+-Wisdom.md

 * Don't silo your teams; trusting and empowering everyone to do anything in the system will make everyone faster and happier.
 Cooperation > Parallelization.
 [Egoless Engineering](https://egoless.engineering)

+Edit 12/30/24

+* Be friendly.
+Software development is a team sport; if no one wants to work with you, it doesn't matter how big your brain is.
+* Human connections (either a personal network or via recruiters) are a much more efficient way of landing a job than using online application portals (at least today).
+With increasing amounts of AI generated applications, even qualified applicants can be buried or filtered out.